Jeroen van Koningsbrugge: Career

 Van Koningsbrugge is known as one of the comedians in the television show De Lama's together with Tijl Beckand, Ruben van der Meer and Ruben Nicolai.
 The show is a Dutch adaptation of the show Whose Line Is It Anyway?.
 In 2006, they won the Gouden Televizier-Ring award for the show.

 Van Koningsbrugge is also a film actor.
 He won the Best Actor Rembrandt Award for his role in the 2010 film Loft directed by Antoinette Beumer.
 He played roles in the films Clean Hands (2015) and Riphagen (2016).

 He played the role of Judas Iscariot in the 2015 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
 Van Koningsbrugge and Beau van Erven Dorens presented the 2016 edition of De Nationale IQ Test.
 In 2020, he was one of the panel members in the first season of the television show I Can See Your Voice.
 Since 2022, Van Koningsbrugge, Tijl Beckand, Ruben van der Meer and Ruben Nicolai perform theatre shows under the name TAFKAL (The Artists Formerly Known As Lama's).

 He was one of the team captains in the 2023 television show Alles is Muziek presented by Marieke Elsinga.
 The show ended after six episodes as a result of disappointing viewing figures.
 He also presents the show Jeroen’s Abandoned Adventures in which he travels to abandoned places.
 The first season of the show aired in 2024.

 Van Koningsbrugge has presented multiple seasons of the television show Kamp Van Koningsbrugge in which civilians undergo special forces training.
-In 2025, he presents Strijders, a competitive show which has been described as a spin-off of Kamp Van Koningsbrugge.
+In 2025, he presented Strijders, a competitive show which has been described as a spin-off of Kamp Van Koningsbrugge.
 In the show, two teams led by former commandos Ray Klaassens and Dai Carter compete against each other in physical challenges.

 Since September 2025, he appears in commercials of the supermarket chain Albert Heijn.
+He plays a role in the 2026 television series Rippers which airs on Videoland.